 In this case, you might need to shift to other better-performing VPNs out there.
 If you need online protection but are on a tight budget, Windscribe’s free VPN is a great pick.
 For maximum security with reliable speed and coverage, look for stand-alone VPN packages.

 Opera free VPN can be useful in providing online security to some extent.
-But on many occasions, it ceases to function well.
+But on many occasions, it ceases to function well and sometimes Opera VPN not working at all or properly.
 By doing the troubleshooting steps outlined above, the issue can be fixed.